Alaskan Tigers Book Ten

 “I’ll deal with Walter and see that Brad’s remains are returned to you.”
 He laid a hand over hers.
 “If you want to stay here, you’re welcome.
-I’ll make sure you have no additional problems with him.”
+I’ll make sure you have no additional problems with him or anyone else.”

 “They don’t want me here,” she mumbled through her tears.

 “I’m Alpha here, not them,” he gently reminded her.
 “Losing Brad was a great loss to our clan and to me personally.
 I considered him a good friend, as I do you, and I would hate to see you leave here because of Walter.
 You know he was a big supporter of Frank and losing them both has cut deep for him.
 Instead of cherishing the last connection he has to Brad, he’s pushing you away because of his own grief.”